The SureStrike Laser Training Bullet from Laser Ammo Training Technologies

 • Practical - Low profile design allows a whole range of drills; no installation tool required

 The heart of the SureStrike system is the laser cartridge, which comes with an internal microprocessor and a 5,000 shot guarantee.
-This is essentially an aluminum replica cartridge with a laser emitter in front and a snap cap, instead of a primer, in back.
+This is essentially a stainless steel replica cartridge with a laser emitter in front and a snap cap, instead of a primer, in back.
 The laser cartridge has no rim, to prevent its being ejected when the slide is retracted.
 If your pistol has a true double action trigger, or is a single action model with an external hammer, you can simply drop the laser cartridge directly into the chamber and dry fire at will, since you will not need to cycle the slide to reset the trigger.
 Each time you pull the trigger, a brief red laser dot will hit where the gun was pointed.
 (Note that Laser Ammo recommends use of the barrel pipe at all times.)

-If your pistol requires cycling the slide to reset the trigger, it is easy to install the barrel pipe and safety nut ("UhrSecure System") to keep the laser cartridge safely in the chamber.
+If your pistol requires partially cycling the slide to reset the trigger, it is easy to install the barrel pipe and safety nut ("UhrSecure System") to keep the laser cartridge safely in the chamber.
 First, lock the pistol's slide open, ensure that the pistol is empty and chamber the laser cartridge.
-Then, slide the barrel pipe (a hollow aluminum tube with three bore diameter guide rings and threaded ends) down the barrel until it contacts the laser cartridge.
+Then, slide the barrel pipe (a hollow tube with three bore diameter guide rings and threaded ends) down the barrel until it contacts the laser cartridge.
 Use a finger to press the laser cartridge in place and screw the barrel pipe into the front of the laser cartridge.
 There are only a couple of threads on the laser cartridge, so be gentle.
 Finally, screw the plastic safety nut onto the end of the barrel pipe protruding from the pistol's barrel.
 The laser cartridge is now securely retained in the pistol's chamber by the UhrSecure System.
 You can rack the slide and dry fire without worrying about the laser cartridge falling from the chamber.
 The supplied User Guide describes this process in detail and includes illustrations.

-In my two test pistols, the SureStrike hit quite close to the point of aim indicated by the iron sights, with or without the UhrSecure System.
+In my test pistols, the SureStrike hit quite close to the point of aim indicated by the iron sights, with or without the UhrSecure System.
 SureStrike is certainly accurate enough for realistic indoor practice.

 I found my point shooting results particularly interesting.
 SureStrike lets you experiment with various point shooting and "flash" front sight picture aiming methods, as well as conventional sighted fire.
 I had fun practicing my quick draw and shooting at the various knick-knacks on the shelves in my living room, as well as the supplied laser targets.
 The latter reflect brilliantly when hit by the laser.

-Back to the Handgun Information Page
+Back to Handgun Information

-Copyright 2010 by Chuck Hawks.
+Copyright 2010, 2013 by Chuck Hawks.
 All rights reserved.

-CHUCKHAWKS.COM HOME / ASTRONOMY & PHOTOGRAPHY / GUNS & SHOOTING / NAVAL, AVIATION & MILITARY HISTORY / TRAVEL & FISHING / MOTORCYCLES & RIDING
+HOME / GUNS & SHOOTING / NAVAL, AVIATION & MILITARY / TRAVEL & FISHING / MOTORCYCLES & RIDING / ASTRONOMY & PHOTOGRAPHY / AUDIO